-In Fiscal Year 2023, funding of \$250,000 is included in the budget for the Takoma Branch Stream Restoration.
+In Fiscal Year 2023, funding of \$250,000 is included in the budget for phase 2 of the Takoma Branch Stream Restoration.

-Additional information about the Stormwater Management budget can be found on in the Stormwater Fund chapter.
+Additional information about the Stormwater Management budget can be found on page 253.

 Five Year Plan Fiscal Year 23 - Fiscal Year 27 by Department